- Composition and operation

 - Maintain website and communication mediums

 - RCE-GWS members can join one or more project group, as per their interest or organisational interests

-- All working groups need to be consistent with the UNU-endorsed areas of focus for ESD in Greater Western Sydney to achieve the 2030 Sustainable Agenda set by the United Nations
+- All projects under the RCE banner should focus on ESD in Greater Western Sydney to achieve the 2030 Sustainable Agenda set by the United Nations

 - If members find other partners interested in a common project; and if, in combination, partners have the capabilities and time to pursue it they can suggest the formation of a new projects to the Steering Committee.

-- Theme groups will seek to identify grants to fund their work or operate on a pro-bono basis, especially if joint projects are part of their core business.
+- Projects will seek to identify grants to fund their work or operate on a pro-bono basis, especially if joint projects are part of their core business.

-- RCE-GWS members can join and actively participate in one or more theme groups
+- RCE-GWS members can join and actively participate in one or more projects

 - RCE-GWS members are expected to attend all forum meetings, or send a representative in their place

 - When applying for a grant the members of each action group will decide on one partner to be the key grant applicant and the body to receive and account for funds' deployment.